filippodanesi/serp-secrets/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/Vimux/Mainroad/blob/master/LICENSE.md) file for details.

 ## Contact

-If you have any questions or need further information, feel free to contact us at info@serpsecrets.com.
+If you have any questions or need further information, feel free to contact us at hello@filippodanesi.it.

-You can also follow us on:
+You can also follow me on:

 *   [LinkedIn](https://www.linkedin.com/company/serpsecrets)
 *   [GitHub](https://github.com/serpsecrets)